shaunramsey/ToC-Book/book-example/README.md

 <li>trap reject, null, drop state </li>
 <li>how to put boxes around figures? mess with sizes?</li>
 <li>figure out terms for glossary and index (state machines for machines and explain)</li>
+<li>put idx tag around a term to go in the index!
+This won't show in the build but will link to it in the index! exciting stuff!
+BUT must be viewed as part of server, not just refereshed HTML page</li>
 </ul>